 - Improving access to less-expensive generic drugs.
 I have also introduced legislation, the Preserve Access to Affordable Generics Act, that would help put an end to the practice of brand-name drug manufacturers paying off their less-expensive generic competitors to stay out of the market.
 By stopping these “pay-for-delay” settlement agreements, we will help make sure consumers have access to cost-saving generic drugs they need and save taxpayers billions of dollars.

 - Closing the Medicare Part D donut hole.
 The Patient Protection and Affordable Care Act included critical provisions to reduce prescription drug costs for seniors through rebates and closing the Medicare Prescription Drug Program “donut hole.”
-As a result, almost 8 million seniors have saved nearly $10 billion in discounts on prescription drugs since the law was enacted.
-In 2013 these savings averaged $911 per person in prescription drug costs.
+As a result, over 8 million seniors have saved $11.5 billion in discounts on prescription drugs since the law was enacted, an average savings of $1,407 per person.

 - Allowing the reimportation of safe, less-expensive prescription medicines from Canada and other approved countries.
 American seniors pay inflated prices for their prescription drugs.
 But just to the north, Canadians enjoy inexpensive and safe prescription drugs.
 That is why, along with Senator McCain, I introduced the Safe and Affordable Drugs from Canada Act, which allows people to import prescription drugs from safe, proven Canadian pharmacies.